igor-makarov/xcake/docs/Cakefile.md

 ###Watch

-To create watch applications we can simply use the `watch_app_for` method.
+To create watch applications we can simply use the `watch_app_for` method:

 ```ruby
 Project.new "Workspace" do |project|